Step 1: Know the Journal Requirements

 Here’s How to Develop Your Outline

-Here are some steps to create an outline for your paper:
+Here are some steps to create a strong research paper outline:

 - Review your research question, thesis statement, and objectives.
 These will guide you in deciding what topics and subtopics to include in your outline.
 Make sure your outline aligns with your research goals and answers your research question.